-Photo caption: UW-Eau Claire is expanding its free antigen testing for COVID-19 to some students who live off campus.
+Photo caption: UW-Eau Claire is expanding its free antigen testing for COVID-19 to students who live off campus.
 Since September, UW-Eau Claire has processed more than 7,500 tests from students who live in on-campus residence halls.

 By expanding its rapid testing program, UW-Eau Claire can identify asymptomatic students who interact with community members through various campus-related activities and programs, in an effort to help prevent the spread of the coronavirus, says Jodi Thesing-Ritter, UW-Eau Claire’s executive director of equity, diversity and inclusion.
 Up to 3,000 off-campus students could be tested under the expanded program, Thesing-Ritter says.